Last updated on February 5th, 2024 at 06:42 am

 The fees also depend on the difficulty of recovering the debt.
 The number of attempts previously made and the age of the debt.
 They charge more fees for difficult debts.

-The third-party debt collection agencies are specialized in terms of mortgage debts, student loans, or car loans.
+Third-party debt collection agencies are specialized in terms of mortgage debts, student loans, or car loans.

 3. Debt buyers

 These agencies do their work in a very different manner.
-They buy the debt from the original creditor at a discounted price and redeem it for the full amount including due.
+They buy the debt from the original creditor at a discounted price and redeem it for the full amount including the due.

 For example, a creditor has a debt due of amount $10,000.
-A debt buyer will purchases it for an amount of $4,000 lump sum.
+A debt buyer will purchase it for an amount of $4,000 lump sum.
 Means 40 cents for everyone $1.
 And the creditor writes off the debt.
 After that, these agencies start collecting it from the respective debtors and if they become successful in that, the profits are huge.

 These buying rates differ depending on the type of debt.
 Mortgage debt is purchased at a higher price compared to student loans and auto loans.